andref15/G4mvc/README.md

 Defines if the generated route classes and the MVC and Links class will be public or internal.
 Default is `false`.

 #### GeneratedClassNamespace
 Defines in which namespace the generated MVC and Links class will exist.
-If this value is undefined, this defaults to `global`
+If this value is undefined, this defaults to `project`
 - `global` defines that the files will exist in the global namespace (aka no namespace)'
 - `project` defines that the files will exist in the root namespace of the web project
 - any other value will be set as the namespace (eg. `G4mvc.SampleMVC`)